A Flying Kickstart to Healing.

 - How much salt do you consume daily?

-- Do you eat liver and oysters and some low fat seafood?
-Do you use raw carrot salad for digestive system cleansing?
-Have you tried cooked mushrooms?
+- Do you eat liver and oysters and some low-fat seafood?
+Or use a raw carrot for digestive cleansing?
+How about cooked mushrooms?

 - Do you get exposure to daylight, and do you know what kind of lights you are exposed to indoors, especially in the evenings?
 Have you experimented with incandescent lighting and red light?